 Donna Whitemore, Team Manager of the Neurodevelopmental Service, Derbyshire Healthcare NHS Foundation Trust

-Whilst already being used nationally, the AHSN’s involvement has been key to evaluating the innovation:
+The AHSNs involvement has been key to evaluating the innovation, by:

-- testing out and evaluating different approaches to using the technology
+- Piloting and evaluating different approaches to using the technology

-The East Midlands demonstrator focused on deploying the QbTest diagnostic tool within Community Paediatric Mental Health services in Derbyshire, Leicestershire, Lincolnshire and CAMHS (Child and Adult Mental Health Services) in Derbyshire, funded by the AHSN for year one from January 2017.
+The East Midlands demonstrator focused on deploying the QbTest diagnostic tool within Community Paediatric Mental Health services in Derbyshire, Leicestershire, Lincolnshire and CAMHS in Derbyshire, funded by the AHSN for one year from January 2017.

 QbTest monitors an individual’s ‘push button’ responses to a target appearing on a computer screen.
 Whilst simultaneously tracking their head movement using an infra-red camera.
 Output data is captured in a visual report which is available immediately following test completion and compares the result against an age and gender matched normative control group.